Data Protection Information

 - Screen resolution and colour depth

-- Formats and techniques supported by the browser (e.g. cookies, Java, Flash, PDF, WindowsMedia, QuickTime, RealPlayer, Director, SilverLight, Google Gears)
+- Technologies and formats supported by the browser (e.g. cookies, Java, Flash, PDF, WindowsMedia, QuickTime, Realplayer, Director, SilverLight, Google Gears)

-Data are stored and evaluated exclusively on a central server operated by MPG.
-Along with the central www.mpg.de website, it is utilized by most Max Planck institutes and many of the project websites allocated to MPG.
+The saving and analysis of data is carried out on a central server operated by the MPG.
+In addition to the central website www.mpg.de, it is also used by most Max Planck Institutes and many MPG project websites.

-The legal basis for the processing of users' personal data is Article 6 (1) lit. f GDPR.
-Processing of users' personal data enables us to analyze our users' utilization behaviour.
-The evaluation of the data we obtain enables us to aggregate information about the utilization of our websites' individual components.
-This helps us constantly improve our websites and their user-friendliness.
-Our justified interest in data processing pursuant to Article 6 (1) lit. f GDPR also lies in such purposes.
-The anonymization of the IP address sufficiently takes into consideration users' interest in the protection of their personal data.
+The legal basis for the processing of personal user data is Article 6, para.
+1, lit. f GDPR.
+By processing personal user data we are able to analyse our users' utilization behaviour.
+Analysis of the data collected enables us to compile information on the use of the individual components of our web pages.
+This helps us improve our websites and their user-friendliness on an ongoing basis.
+These purposes also constitute our legitimate interest in data processing according to Article 6, para.
+1, lit. f GDPR.
+Anonymization of the IP address sufficiently meets the users' interest in the protection of their personal data.

-The data are deleted after the formation of the conclusive annual sums for access statistics.
+The data is deleted after the final annual totals have been arrived at for access statistics.

-- Utilize our opt-out function.
-Click the following selection box https://www.mpg.de/privacy-policy/data-collection-opt-out in order to stop data recording or to reactivate it.
-If the selection box is deactivated, our central server will not store any data about you.
-Important: For the opt-out, we have to store a special recognition cookie in your browser.
-If you delete it or utilize another PC/browser, you will need to revoke data recording again on this page.
+- Use our opt-out function.
+Click on the check mark in the following selection box under https://www.mpg.de/privacy-policy/data-collection-opt-out, in order to stop or re-activate data collection.
+If the selection box is deactivated, our central server does not save any of your data.
+Important: We have to save a special recognition cookie in your browser for the opt-out function.
+If you delete this or use a different PC/browser, you have to object to data collection once again on this page.

-- Session data (click path, pages visited, current language, and, where relevant, error messages for forms: session cookie MPG_session_r
+- Session data (click series, pages accessed, current language and any error messages on forms: Sessioncookie mpg_session_r

 Both cookies are deleted when the session is closed.

 - Adoption of the browser language setting: automatic selection of the start page and spell check